cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-show-flavor-details-v1.0-tenant-id-flavors-flavorid.rst

     GET /v1.0/{tenant_id}/flavors/{flavorId}

-Shows details for a specified 				flavor.
+This operation shows details for a specified 				flavor.